cmu-mfi/vibro_tactile_toolbox/README.md

 - tmux new -t roscore
 - roscore

-2. Start the RTC drivers in a "RTC-drivers" tmux session on mfi-twin
+2. Start the RTC drivers in a "RTC-drivers" tmux session on mfi-twin; this starts the fts, dummy screen, realsense, femtobolt, femtoboltcropped, audio
 - cd ~
 - bash launch_RTC_drivers.sh